KTH/kurs-pm-web/README.md

 ## Deploy in Stage

 The deployment process is described in [Build, release, deploy](https://confluence.sys.kth.se/confluence/x/aY3_Ag).
+Technical details, such as configuration, is described in [How to deploy your 🐳 application using Cellus-Registy](https://gita.sys.kth.se/Infosys/cellus-registry/blob/master/HOW-TO-DEPLOY.md) and [🔧 How To Configure Your Application For The Pipeline](https://gita.sys.kth.se/Infosys/cellus-registry/blob/master/HOW-TO-CONFIGURE.md).

 ### Edit secrets.env